alanng10/Grand/Docue/a.md

 Root is Alan Ng Jen Foong.

+Titan more grand start before less grand start.

+Titan same tier grand may not start order by diff index.

 Govern total done is not base on Interm.

 Govern total done is base on gain share xross.